bmays9/js-racing/README.md

 ## Colours

-The colour scheme for the website was chosen to be simple, with bright and bold text against a black background for good accessibility.
+The colour scheme for the website was chosen to be simple, with bright and bold text against a black background for accessibility reasons.

 ![colour scheme image](assets/readme-images/colorcodes.png)